ChrisCarleton/BottomTime-Web/README.md

 These variables should be set in the terminal used to package the project because Webpack will hard-code them into the bundle at build time.

+* **BT_ADMIN_EMAIL** - The e-mail address users should use to contact an administrator.
+(This address is displayed in several spots in the application, including some error pages.)
+The default value is `admin@bottomtime.ca`.
 * **BT_API_URL** - This environment variable is only used by the Webpack dev server when testing locally.
 It can be used to override the URL to the API backend.
 The default value is `http://localhost:29201/`.
 * **BT_GOOGLE_MAPS_API_KEY** - The Google Maps component used in the application requires an API key to